Lexer747/axl626/analysis/Analysis.md

 less great reward.

 There does exist some websites which claim to do this role.
-One example is https://www.wealthfront.com which when i faux used to test it.
+One example is https://www.wealthfront.com which when I faux used to test it.
 I had a questionnaire, which asked me about the following
 topics:

 * Primary reason for investing?